camille-004/my-interview-prep/ml_interview.md

 ## How do verify this that a model is suffering from multicollinearity and build a better model?

+See this section for a more detailed answer: https://github.com/camille-004/my-interview-prep/blob/d3289cc6c1245a74f952e0b166c091d9eb2c6180/probability_stats.md#multicollinearity

 You should create a correlation matrix to identify and remove variables with a correlation above 75%.
 Keep in mind that this threshold is subjective.

 You could also calculate **VIF (variance inflation favor)** to check.